badoo/MVICore/documentation/extras/modelwatcher.md

 }
 ```

 By default, the difference is calculated by value (using `equals`).
-You can specify your own whenever needed.
+It is configurable through `diffStrategy` parameter.
-The library also includes a couple of commonly used default values.
+The library also includes a couple of commonly used defaults.

 ```kotlin
 val watcher = modelWatcher {